eons-dev/cloudflare_update.build/readme.md

   "security_level": 2
 }
 ```
-The `"type"` only the key is required but the value does not matter.
+The `"type"` key is the required key but the value does not matter.
 Each of these values can be used in your record configuration by calling `domain_config['my_key']`.
 See below for an example.

 ## build.json
 The easiest way to use this builder is with a build.json file in the root of your project directory (see [ebbs](https://github.com/eons-dev/bin_ebbs) for more details).